br3ndonland/udacity-portfolio/README.md

   - _portfolio.js_: jQuery JavaScript for the webpage
 - _index.html_: Main webpage.
 A modified version of the page is stored as _docs/index.html_ for the GitHub Pages website.
 - _README.md_: concise description of the repository for GitHub

+## Running the Jekyll site

+The Udacity project only requires a simple webpage, which is at _[index.html](./index.html)_.
+I also made a full GitHub Pages website using [Jekyll](https://jekyllrb.com/), in the _docs/_ directory.
+To run the Jekyll site:

+- [Clone](https://help.github.com/en/articles/cloning-a-repository) (or [fork](https://help.github.com/en/articles/about-forks) then clone) this repo.
+- Install Ruby v2.6+ as explained in the [Jekyll docs](https://jekyllrb.com/docs/installation/) for your operating system.
+Bundler should already be installed along with Ruby.
+- Install the site and generate [Gemfile.lock](https://jekyllrb.com/docs/ruby-101/#gemfile): `bundle install --path vendor/bundle`.
+This installs Ruby gems to _./vendor/bundle_, which avoids having to write to the system RubyGems directory.
+- Serve the site: `bundle exec jekyll serve`
+- View the site in a browser at [localhost:4000](http://localhost:4000).